niallhatton/Scooters/README.md

 site when that time comes.

 ## Hosting/Domain
-The domain www.zoomscooter.co.uk was purchased for this project and the site is hosted in Azure cloud on a custom VM I manage.
+The domain www.zoomscooter.co.uk was purchased for this project using gandi.net, DNS records are also configured here.
+The site is hosted in Azure cloud on a custom VM I manage.
+DNS records in Gandi are pointing to the Azure VM.

+The Azure VM is running Centos 7 with Webmin/Virtualmin for hosting software custom installed.
+Webmin allows for a GUI to easily create multiple hosting for each site. https://virtualmin.com/ - Open Source Web Hosting and Cloud Control Panels.

 A sub domain dev.zoomscooter.co.uk was used as a staging site with the main domain hosting a holding page while development was taken place.

 ## Gitpod Testing